TritonDataCenter/alpine-lx-brand-image-builder/README.md

 In order to use these scripts you'll need:

-- Alpine, Ubuntu or CentOS running in a VM or bare metal (required for the `install` script)
+- Alpine, Ubuntu or CentOS running in a VM (required for the `install` script).
 - A SmartOS (or SDC headnode) install (required for the `create-lx-image` script)

+Note that the `install` script will fail if run in an lx-brand enironment.

 ## Usage